 How to Save Money as a Student in Philippines:

 1. Bring Your Own Baon.
-For a students here in the philippines, this can really keep your daily budget super low especially if you have siblings who are also schooling.
+For a student here in the philippines, this can really keep your daily budget super low especially if you have siblings who are also schooling.
 Your mom can simply cook foods that is already good for 3 or 4 persons with less cost compared to buying food in your school cafeteria.

 2. Water instead of soft drinks or juice.
 Water cannot be replaced by any other drinks.
 Though most of the people know this but not all people are willing to take action.
 It requires self control and discipline to do this.
 If you really want to help yourself and your parents, just bring a big coleman good for the whole day.